crsh/citr/README.md

 Other RStudio addins
 --------------------

 If you are interested in other handy addins take a look at this [list](https://github.com/daattali/addinslist#readme).
-There you can find other useful addins, such as the [word count addin](https://github.com/benmarwick/wordcountaddin).
+There you can find other useful addins, such as [rcrossref](https://github.com/ropensci/rcrossref) or [wordcountaddin](https://github.com/benmarwick/wordcountaddin).